 Drug recalls: What are they?

-The MHRA works closely with the European regulator, the European Medicines Agency (EMA), which licences medicines and medical devices across Europe.
+The MHRA works closely with the European regulator, the European Medicines Agency (EMA), which licenses medicines and medical devices across Europe.

 When is a drug recall announced?